 Across the road in an old historic building is African Bean coffee shop and lifestyle store.
 They have a Parisian feel with quaint coffee tables on the sidewalk and is a great place to watch the ongoings in central Knysna, coffee in hand.
 And why not do some shopping while you are there – the lifestyle store has a great collection of South African designer clothing and homeware.

 Just outside of town on Old Cape Road (as you drive to the Simola Hotel), you’ll find The Farm.
 Family friendly with a kids’ playpark, great coffee and fantastic food, The Farm is also a favourite pitstop for cyclists coming off the nearby forest trails.

-The Grain Mill Organic Bistro is a well-kept secret.
+The Grain Mill Organic Bistro in Gray Street is a well-kept secret.
 Serving healthy food and great coffee, they also sell organic goods and bake delicious spelt bread.
-Trendy lifestyle store Metelerkamps is adjacent to the bistro, perfect for some retail therapy while waiting on your order.

 The industrial area might seem like an unlikely location for a restaurant or coffee shop, but this is where you’ll discover the delights of White Washed.
 Teas and coffees are served with homemade sweet treats and pastries while the aromas wafting from the kitchen are sure to convince you to stay for a wholesome lunch.
 You can also buy a variety of treats, fresh breads and ready-made frozen meals.
 Should you be in the mood for something stronger than coffee, why not sample the craft beers from neighbouring Red Bridge Brewing Co?